Only 2.35% of visitors coming to your landing page actually become leads.

 At every step in the process, knowing what you need to know is critical.

-Marketers, for example, should be looking for partners to free accounts that allow you to get acquainted with the platform, only paying for leads you want, and direct CRM feeds.
+Marketers, for example, should be looking for partners to offer free-trial accounts that allow you to get acquainted with the platform.

 - Primary Features